Medicated America: More Chemically Altered Than Any People in History

 Agricultural Chemical Runoff: Atrazine and Nitrates

-Atrazine is the second most widely used herbicide in the United States, applied primarily to corn fields at a rate of approximately 70 million pounds per year.
-It is also one of the most common contaminants of American groundwater and drinking water, detected in water supplies across the corn belt and beyond.
-Atrazine was banned by the European Union in 2004 based on its environmental persistence and its evidence as an endocrine disruptor.
+Atrazine is the second most widely used herbicide in the United States, applied primarily to corn fields at approximately 70 million pounds per year.
+It is also one of the most common contaminants of American groundwater.
+Atrazine was banned by the European Union in 2004.
+UC Berkeley biologist Tyrone Hayes found that atrazine exposure at concentrations below the EPA's drinking water limit caused chemical castration and feminization in male frogs, including complete sex reversal in genetically male frogs.
+Atrazine remains approved for use in the United States.

-Nitrate contamination from agricultural fertilizer is another pervasive water quality issue with direct human health consequences.
-Elevated nitrate levels in drinking water are associated with methemoglobinemia (blue baby syndrome) in infants, and emerging research suggests associations with colorectal cancer, thyroid dysfunction, and other health effects at concentrations currently permitted under EPA standards.
 A 2019 study published in Environmental Health estimated that nitrate contamination of drinking water causes approximately 12,500 cases of colorectal cancer in the United States annually.

 Endocrine Disruptors: The Invisible Hormonal Revolution